Admission requirements for direct entry into the BHSc honours program (on-campus or online):

 - a minimum GPA of 2.7 in college courses

-- the high school prerequisites as outlines in the High School Applicant section.
+- the high school prerequisites as outlined in the High School Applicant section.

 Are you taking a Pre-Health Sciences Certificate Program?
 Click here for the details on these agreements to see if we have partnered with your program.